justinpbarnett/unity-mcp/README.md

 MCP For Unity connects your tools using two components:

 1.  **MCP For Unity Bridge:** A Unity package running inside the Editor.
 (Installed via Package Manager).
 2.  **MCP For Unity Server:** A Python server that runs locally, communicating between the Unity Bridge and your MCP Client.
-(Installed manually).
+(Installed automatically by the package on first run or via Auto-Setup; manual setup is available as a fallback).

 **Flow:** `[Your LLM via MCP Client] <-> [MCP For Unity Server (Python)] <-> [MCP For Unity Bridge (Unity Editor)]`